-In addition to need for monastic principles in everyday life, the Trappist monks that call the Monastery home surprised me.
+In addition to the need for monastic principles in everyday life, the Trappist monks who call the Monastery home surprised me.
 They are really just regular guys.
-Men who even though they’ve traded in lives as a tech professional on Wall Street or a school teacher on Main Street, are still pretty in-touch with the world outside their home.
+Men who, even though they’ve traded in lives as a tech professional on Wall Street or a school teacher on Main Street, are still pretty in-touch with the world outside their home.

 The Rockdale River Trail is a scenic hiking and biking trail that starts at the monastery entrance and goes through the Georgia monastery woodlands and across a 500-foot bridge over the South River.
 This is one portion of the larger Arabia Mountain Heritage Area.

-The Conyers Monastery is a fantastic destination for a family bike ride, but here’s what else you’ll find.
+The Conyers Monastery is a fantastic destination for a family bike ride.

 The Monastic Life Heritage Center opened in 2011 and is the center of the visitor experience.
 A museum gives a history of the Trappist monks, as well as history of the Monastery of the Holy Spirit itself.
 It also gives a glimpse at the everyday lifestyle of the monks.